-The ring: "It's a round diamond surrounded by smaller diamonds.
+"It's a round diamond surrounded by smaller diamonds.
 I looked for something that I thought was classically beautiful and hoped she would like it," Christian says.

 "I did," Lacey says.

-The wedding: The couple chose a venue on the shores of the Chesapeake Bay; a place that could also accommodate friends and family coming from out-of-town and overseas.
+The couple chose a venue on the shores of the Chesapeake Bay; a place that could also accommodate friends and family coming from out-of-town and overseas.

 "It's a union of two families but also a family reunion at the same time, especially for my family, where we don't get to have that that often," says Christian.

 The ceremony will take place outside next to the water.
 Canterbury Strings, a string quartet will provide more atmosphere for the cocktail hour out there, afterward.
 Then, guests will be invited to a seated dinner under a tent.

 "We love the Chesapeake Bay," says Lacey.
 "We love the ocean.
 We love anything with water...[So, we're doing] a completely nautical wedding.
 We did a save-the-date video about us tying the knot.
 So, the whole wedding revolves around tying the knot, like sailor's knots."